pieteradejong/imessage-analysis/README.md

 * For this script to read your iMessages database file, it needs permission to do so.
 You can add the relevant application, e.g. Terminal, iTerm, or other, in System Preferences -> Security & Privacy -> Full Disk Access.
 Do so at your own risk.

+## Project TODO's
+* Separate file for SQL queries
+* Function for datetime calculus
+* Feature:
+* Adding logging using logging library
+* make OOP
+* add funciton signature types
+* add enriched comments including parameter explanations

+### Interesting metrics:
+* Percentage breakdown of you-versus-other(s) message count per chat(group)
+* per chat between you and another (and aggregate up to overall), mean/median/skew on both message length and frequency ** for all your 1-1 chats, plot 2D frequency and length of overall messages
+* your most actively messages sent during 24hrs

 ## Appendix